jdar0011/Labrador_ImGui/README.md

-﻿> [!IMPORTANT: Driver Installation]
+﻿> [!IMPORTANT]
-> To correctly install device Drivers, please install the original application for the board before using the application.
+> **Driver Installation**: To correctly install device Drivers, please install the original application for the board before using the application.
 Releases can be found [here](https://github.com/espotek-org/Labrador/releases).
 Future releases may not require this step.

 # About